How Retailers are Developing Digital Tools that Influence Reasons to Buy

 Brick and Mortar as a starting point

 Even with the explosive growth in digital grocery, most U.S. shoppers still buy at brick-and-mortar stores, even if their path-to-purchase has become an omnichannel experience.
-PRS IN VIVO has reflected on this phenomena in other postings as far back as November of last year (Article here).
+Behaviorally (formerly PRS) has reflected on this phenomena in other postings as far back as November of last year (Article here).
 With an increase in shoppers researching online, even while in the physical store, brands need to be top-of-mind, if not top-of-search results to influence a shopper towards their products.
 Finding paths to relevancy are key to staying in shopper mindset and influencing behavior.

 Omni recognizes the ‘how’ and ‘where’ to market